-The Association, domiciled in Canada, is an unincorporated, non-profit association created on June 28, 1977.
-The Association manages and accounts for the operations of certain insurance pools on behalf of member insurance companies (individually a "member" and collectively the "members").
-These insurance pools (collectively referred to as "insurance pools under management") are further described in Note 2 and include the Facility Association Residual Market Segment ("FARM"); the Uninsured Automobile Funds (the "UAFs") for New Brunswick, Newfoundland and Labrador, Prince Edward Island, and Nova Scotia; and the Risk Sharing Pools (the "RSPs") for Ontario, Alberta (Grid and Non-Grid), New Brunswick, and Nova Scotia.
+The Act has either been adopted in each other province and territory in which Association operates or a very similar statute has been enacted in those other provinces or territories.
+The Association does not issue contracts of automobile insurance nor does it accept or assume any insurance risk from policyholders.
+Rather, the Association is a statutory creation that acts as a conduit for insurers to share certain types of automobile insurance (high) risk.
+It administers and accounts for the operations of certain insurance pools on behalf of member insurance companies (individually a "member" and collectively the "members").
+These insurance pools (collectively referred to as "insurance pools under administration") are further described in Note 2 and include the Facility Association Residual Market Segment (the "FARM"), and the Uninsured Automobile Funds (the "UAFs") for New Brunswick, Newfoundland and Labrador, Prince Edward Island, and Nova Scotia; and the Risk Sharing Pools (the "RSPs") for Ontario, Alberta (Grid and Non-Grid), New Brunswick, Nova Scotia, and Newfoundland & Labrador.
 The address of the Association's registered office is 777 Bay Street, Suite 2400, Toronto, Ontario, Canada, M5G 2C8.

-For the insurance pools under management, the results of the operations, including administration costs incurred by the Association, are allocated to members, who account for their share of the operations of the insurance pools under management in their own financial statements.
-Certain revenues and related expenses are not accounted for within the financial statements of these insurance pools under management; rather, they are incurred by members directly and recorded only in each member's own financial statements.
+For the insurance pools under administration, the results of the operations, including administration costs incurred by the Association, are allocated to members, who account for their share of the operations of the insurance pools under administration in their own financial statements.
+Certain revenues and related expenses are not accounted for within the financial statements of these insurance pools under administration; rather, they are incurred by members directly and recorded only in each member's own financial statements.
 The related costs and revenues not accounted for in these financial statements are described in Note 2.

 The Association's Board of Directors (the "Board") has the necessary power and authority to conduct the affairs of the Association, with the exception of those powers specifically reserved for or delegated to others by the Articles of Association, in accordance with the Association's Plan of Operation (the "Plan").
-The Association administers the sharing among members of the results of the operations of the insurance pools under management.
+The Association administers the sharing among members of the results of the operations of the insurance pools under administration.
 Operating surpluses are provided to members, and operating deficits are funded by members in accordance with the Plan.
 Accounts receivable from members, amounts due from members, accounts payable to members and funds provided by members do not bear interest.